mewna/catnip/README.md

 });
 ```

-Also check out the [examples](https://github.com/mewna/catnip/tree/master/src/main/example/basic) for Kotlin and Scala usage.
+Also, check out the [examples](https://github.com/mewna/catnip/tree/master/src/main/example/basic) for Kotlin and Scala usage.

 ### Modular usage

 catnip supports being used in REST-only or shards-only configurations.
 The nice thing about catnip
-is that using it like this is **exactly the same** as using it normally.
+is that using it like this is ** the same** as using it normally.
 The only difference is
 that to use catnip in REST-only mode, you don't call `catnip.connect()` and use
 `catnip.rest().whatever()` instead.

 ### Custom event bus events

-Because vert.x is intended to be used in clustered mode as well as in a single-node configuration,
+Because vert.x is intended to be used in a clustered mode as well as in a single-node configuration,
 emitting events over the built-in event bus requires registering a codec for the events that you
 want to fire.
 If you have an event class `MyEvent`, you can just do something to the effect of
 ```Java